North East Somerset: Boundaries

+Abolition

+The constituency was abolished by the 2023 review of Westminster constituencies, effective as of the general election of July 2024.
+The majority of the constituency was transferred to a new North East Somerset and Hanham constituency that stretches northwards into the district of South Gloucestershire.
+South-eastern areas of the constituency, including the communities of Midsomer Norton, Radstock and Peasedown St John, were incorporated into the newly created constituency of Frome and East Somerset, and the Bathavon North ward transferred to Bath.

 Constituency profile

-This area is marked by significant agriculture and green belts around almost each of its settlements, which largely consist of detached and semi-detached properties, with a low rate of unemployment and negligible social housing tenancy.
+This area is marked by significant agriculture and green belts around almost all of its settlements, which consist largely of detached and semi-detached properties, with a low rate of unemployment and negligible social housing tenancy.

-An unusually shaped seat that takes in all the western part of the Bath and North East Somerset council area, and the rural outskirts of Bath in the east, meaning the Bath constituency is entirely surrounded by a thin belt of North East Somerset.
-The seat contains some contrasting areas.
+An unusually shaped seat that contained all the western part of the Bath and North East Somerset council area, and the rural outskirts of Bath in the east, meaning the Bath constituency was entirely surrounded by a thin belt of North East Somerset.
+The seat contained some contrasting areas.
 The northern parts of the seat, especially the town of Keynsham, are commuter areas for Bath and Bristol.
 To the west the seat is more rural, covering the patchwork of farmland and rural villages that make up the Chew Valley.
 The southern part around Midsomer Norton and Radstock is part of the old Somerset Coalfield.
 The last of the coal mines closed in the 1970s, to be replaced by light industry, but the close knit industrial heritage of the area remains.

 North East Somerset is estimated to have voted to Leave the European Union by 51.6% in the 2016 referendum on the UK's membership of the EU.